By Wayne Koss

 Vocalist, piano player Sal Fazio describes, “I consider Casa Calabria to be more like a big living room than a performance venue.
 Southern Italian culture is exceptionally social.
 We always gather around our living room or our “tavolate” and invite friends and family to share songs, food, drinks, and most importantly share our time with one another.
 At our house, my grandfather picks up his accordion on Sundays and begins playing songs until our guests start clapping, singing along, playing along, and most importantly, smiling along.
 At Casa Calabria, my brother Giovanni and I serve the same function.
 We just play Italian music until people start joining in, participating and enjoying one another’s company.

 Even though the flavor of music here is likely to step away from Italian at times its never ceases entirely.
 The music genre played by the brothers is vast as the take in request and show thew the audience their wide range of talent.
-During this time diners tend to gravitate toward the bar/lounge area if their not there already to take in the excitement where dancing is bound to break out.
+During this time diners tend to gravitate toward the bar/lounge area if they're not all ready to take in the excitement where dancing is bound to break out.

 Casa Calabria Trattoria Salumeria Piano Bar 4040 Galt Ocean Drive (located in the Ocean Manor Beach Resort) North Fort Lauderdale Beach Tel: 954 982 2191